mdshemul48/bulk_search_script_for_circle_ftp/readme.md

 ![ScreenShot](screenshot/1623438770968.png)

-In that same cmd prompt, type `pip install -r requirements.txt` and hit `Enter`.
+In that cmd prompt, type `pip install -r requirements.txt` and hit `Enter`.
 Then wait for the completion.

 ![ScreenShot](screenshot/install.png)